What's on in Malaga

 Malaga Carnival, the first big party of the year

 After the Christmas and Kings’ festivities are out of the way, we have to wait until around mid-February for the next big party of the year in Malaga.
 That said, it’s a big one.
 Like in many towns and cities across Spain, the Carnaval de Málaga is a big deal – a week-long celebration filled with music and colour.
-Much like Holy Week, the date of the carnival changes every year.
-In this case, it falls on the week before […]
+Much […]